odinnesl/maxient-integration/README.md

 Application will run by default on port `1234`

 Configure the port by changing `services.api.ports` in __docker-compose.yml__.
 Port 1234 was used by default so the value is easy to identify and change in the configuration file.

 ## Testing
-TODO: Additional instructions for testing the application.

-## API
-TODO: API Reference with examples, or a link to a wiki or other documentation source.
+Application integration tests are located in src/test/IT folder

 ## Future Considerations
-- Use of POJOs for User domain boject
+- Use of POJOs for User domain object

-## Authors
-O Din
+- Use of CircleCI for test coverage reporting